paulirish/speedline/readme.md

 ![speedline screenshot](/screenshot.png?raw=true)

-The [Navigation Timing API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_timing_API) provides useful informations that can be used to measure the performance of a website.
+The [Navigation Timing API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_timing_API) provides useful data that can be used to measure the performance of a website.
 Unfortunately this API has never been good at capturing the actual *user experience*.

 The [Speed Index](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/metrics/speed-index), introduced by [WebpageTest.org](http://www.webpagetest.org/), aims to solve this issue.
-It measures how fast the page content is are visually displayed.
+It measures how fast the page content is visually displayed.

 ## Install
 Before using `speedline`, please install [ImageMagick](http://www.imagemagick.org/script/index.php) and ensure that your version of node is greater than 4.0.